fjrNr/js-bookshelf-app/README.md

 # Bookshelf App
 ## Description
 This is submitted project to passed the front-end web development class from Dicoding Indonesia.
-This project using front-end website language, such as HTML, CSS, and JavaScript to ensure this web page can be open via web browser.
+This project using front-end website language, such as HTML, CSS, and JavaScript to create a bookshelf web page.

 ## How to Install and Run the Project
 Download and extract this project, then open **index.html** in the extracted project folder via web browser